HubReb/mmt_foil_exp/results.md

     * en: yellow to red hotspot on girl's face
     * jouant: ligh blue to yellow to red hotspot on girl's face, dark blue on background left of girl's holding arm
+* complete
+    * une: has red hotspot right under "une"
+    * jeune: has blue under jeune and dark blue from that spot to the bottom of the image
+    * fille has same as jeune
+    * tient: blue spot of jeune is now light blue
+    * un: une's hotspot is now blue and bottom left edge of image up to girl's hand is dark blue
+    * gros: left of the stick above girl's hand is dark blue up to "gros"
+    * tout: directly above girl's hand, slightly to the left is light blue
+    * en: spot of tout is now blue
+    * jouant: same es en

 * heatmaps mostly differ in the value of attentions